MrPixle2022/Documentaion/Git/Setup.md

 a file in your repo can have a status of:

-- `untracked` -> was never added to the index -the staging area-. the `index` represents the changes in the staging.
+- `untracked` -> was never added to the index -the staging area-. the `index` represents the changes in the staging, in brief git doesn't know about the file/directory.

-- `unstaged` -> was tracked but the new changes weren't committed
+- `unstaged` -> was tracked but the new changes weren't committed.
 - `committed` -> all changes has been submitted and committed to the repo.

 you can check for the status using: